tsneemahmad/reading-notes/class-03.md

 - update.

 **_While loops_**
 This loop will continue to run for as long as the condition in the parentheses is true.
-That condition is a counter indicatingthat, as long as the variable i remains less than 10, the statements in the subsequent code block should run.
+That condition is a counter indicating that, as long as the variable i remains less than 10, the statements in the subsequent code block should run.